 An eligible employee becomes a participant in the System as of his or her date of permanent employment.
 The System provides for 100% vesting in System benefits with eight years of credited service.
 Employees may elect to retire after attaining age 62 and completing eight years of credited service, or after completing 30 years of service regardless of age.
 The yearly allowance, payable monthly for life to the retired member, equals 2.7% of the member's final average compensation times years and months of credited service.
-For members of the Crime Scene Technicians group, their final average compensation shall be increased by 4.1% and for members of the ECO I & II group, their final average compensation is based on the member's three highest compensated calendar years of credited service, before the year end of the calendar year in which the employee attains 40 years of credited service or reaches his or her credited service cap.
+For members of the Crime Scene Technicians group, final average compensation shall be increased by 5.1% and for members of the ECO I & II group, final average compensation shall be increased by 27.0%.
+For purposes of benefit calculations, the final average compensation is based on the member's three highest compensated calendar years of credited service, before the year end of the calendar year in which the employee attains 40 years of credited service or reaches his or her credited service cap.

-At June 30, 2007, the System's membership consisted of the following:
+At June 30, 2008, the System's membership consisted of the following:

-Retirees and beneficiaries receiving pension benefits 904
+Retirees and beneficiaries receiving pension benefits 943

 Terminated plan members entitled to but not yet

-receiving benefits 80
+receiving benefits 84

-Active plan members 1,037
+Active plan members 997

-Total 2,021
+Total 2,024